UniMedVL: Unifying Medical Multimodal Understanding and Generation through Observation-Knowledge-Analysis: Experiments

 \textbf{Evaluation Metrics.} We employ task-specific metrics aligned with medical relevance.
-For \textbf{medical image understanding tasks}, we utilize accuracy as the evaluation metric.
-For open-ended questions, we employ Qwen2.5-7B as the judge model to assess response quality.
-For \textbf{medical image generation tasks}, we employ generation FID (gFID) and BiomedCLIP~\citep{zhang2023biomedclip} score to evaluate the quality of synthesized images.
-For \textbf{interleaved image-text tasks}, we leverage PSNR and SSIM as evaluation metrics for virtual immunohistochemistry staining, super-resolution, and cross-modal synthesis tasks.
-For interpretable counterfactual generation, we follow the experimental setup of ProgEmu~\citep{ma2025towards}, using gFID, AUC-ROC, and F1 to evaluate the quality of synthesized images, and BLEU-3, METEOR, and ROUGE-L to assess the quality of the explanatory text.
+For \textbf{image understanding tasks}, we utilize accuracy as the evaluation metric.
+For \textbf{image generation tasks}, we employ generation FID (gFID) and BioMedCLIP score (CS) to evaluate the quality of synthesized images.
+For \textbf{interleaved tasks}, we leverage PSNR and SSIM as evaluation metrics for virtual immunohistochemistry staining, super-resolution, and cross-modal synthesis tasks.
+For counterfactual generation, we follow the experimental setup of ProgEmu~\citep{ma2025towards}, using gFID, AUC-ROC, and F1 to evaluate the quality of synthesized images, and BLEU-3, METEOR, and ROUGE-L to assess the quality of the explanatory text.